 There are no roads outside Longyearbyen, so once you head out with your guided groups there is no turning back by yourself.
 You cannot call a taxi or ask someone to pick you up.
 If something happens the whole group will have to return back to Longyearbyen.

 The distances are very long in Spitsbergen, so it will take a whole day to get to your destination.
 Be prepared with a lot of warm clothes.
 The weather can change in an instant in the high arctic, and you can never be too prepared.
 Also note that there are no toilets on the way.

 Snowmobiling can vary from moderate to difficult depending on the trip you choose.
-You do not need to be in good condition, but you need to have some strength to sit on the snowmobile and steer it.
+You do not need to be in excellent physical condition, but you need to have some strength to sit on the snowmobile and steer it.

 Good to remember